jwodder/doapi/FUTURE.md

 - Give `doapi-domain` commands for only showing records with a given type or name?

+- Add a way to force `-K` arguments to `doapi-droplet new` to always be interpreted as filenames

 ### Internals

 - When not all objects of a type have been cached, labels that are valid IDs